mrvarmazyar/mrvarmazyar/content/posts/terragrunt-how-to-keep-your-terraform-code-dry-and-maintainable.md

 series = []
 +++

+---

-### Terragrunt: How to Keep Your Terraform Code DRY and Maintainable
+### Effortless Terraform Management: How Terragrunt Keeps Your Code DRY and Efficient

 In 2016, an open-source tool called **Terragrunt** was released to address two key issues with Terraform: (1) the lack of state locking and (2) the inability to configure Terraform state as code.
 While Terraform has since introduced solutions like backends to handle these problems, new challenges emerged as infrastructure grew more complex.
 The biggest issue?
 Keeping your Terraform code DRY (Don’t Repeat Yourself) and easy to maintain across environments.